 The Goal – Improved Customer Acquisition, Retention & Growth

-Integrated Customer-Centric Strategies do not happen overnight.
+An effective customer experience strategy does not happen overnight.
 First, companies need to assess where they are with respect to each of the key components.
 Then, the company puts together a 3 to 5-year roadmap that gets implemented one piece at a time, based on the company’s ability to execute.
 At the end, each component of an Integrated Customer-Centric Strategy works in harmony with all of the others to achieve the ultimate goal: improved customer acquisition, retention and growth.